How to Board a Loft: A Step-by-Step Guide

 Hanging light bulbs

 Running along the loft, you might experience gaps as the staggered pattern continues.
-These gaps can be filled with pieces of infill which simply need to be cut as you go along.
+These gaps can be filled with pieces of infill, which simply need to be cut as you go along.
 If necessary, use a hammer to lightly tap the infill pieces into place before securing them with screws as you would with normal-sized loft boards.

 4. Installation

-Once the boards are in the desired position, one that allows easy access and enough storage room; youre ready to make the positions permanent.
+Once the boards are in the desired position, one that allows easy access and enough storage room, you're ready to make the positions permanent.
 Drill 2 or 3 pilot holes along the edge of each board, lining up with the centre of the joist below and fix them into place with screws.

 *Please note we do not provide services that fit loft boards.
 We also recommend that if you are not familiar with DIY activities, you get a professional to board your loft.